JustinBerke0406/GraphBox/README.md

 You can find the latest release at the [Releases](https://github.com/JustinBerke0406/GraphBox/releases) page.

 To install, download and extract the compressed `graphbox` file.
-From there, the program can be launched from the unpacked exeutable.
+From there, the program can be launched from the unpacked executable.

 ## Controls
 - WASD/Middle mouse button to pan the screen